martavp/pypsa-in-prime/README.md

 If you have trouble with the step that gets data from Zenodo take a look at this [fix](#get-databundle-from-zenodo-if-wget-does-not-work).

-You can then continue with install PyPSA-Eur-Sec following the [instructions](https://pypsa-eur-sec.readthedocs.io/en/latest/installation.html).
-See that the first step is to insall PyPSA-Eur.
-Make sure that you follow every step in the instructions carrefully.
+You can then continue with installing PyPSA-Eur-Sec following the [instructions](https://pypsa-eur-sec.readthedocs.io/en/latest/installation.html).
+Note that the first step is to install PyPSA-Eur.
+Make sure that you follow every step in the instructions carefully.
 Installation may take a while.

 An alternative but more advanced way of installing is shown [here](#install-by-forking-a-bit-more-advanced).

 #### 3. Installing the anaconda environment
 You will need to have an anaconda environment with all the necessary packages.
 You should have created one when installing [PyPSA-Eur](https://pypsa-eur.readthedocs.io/en/latest/installation.html).
-Otherwise see how to do it [here](#creating-anaconda-environment).
+Otherwise, see how to do it [here](#creating-anaconda-environment).

-Activate the environment typing
+Activate the environment by typing

 > .../pypsa-eur$ conda activate pypsa-eur

-Everytime you log in to the cluster you must activate the envirionment again.
+Every time you log in to the cluster you must activate the environment again.
 The active environment will be shown in parenthesis in your terminal.

 > (pypsa-eur) [marta@fe1 ~]$